 - 10 Books That Will Make You A Thrifty Ninja

-(if you want to purchase some of the books listed for your home library make sure to check out Thrifty Bookworms & Swagbucks The Perfect Romance to find out my favorite ways to save money on books)
+(if you want to purchase some of the books listed for your home library, make sure to check out 17 Ways Thrifty Bookworms Save Money On Books.)

-If so here a few ways my family has made money from home to cover those types of expenses
+If so here a few ways my family has increased our income from home:

 - Reselling tips to help you sell your no longer needed items for more cash

-- 18+ point programs that can help you earn $50 or more each and every month
+- 18+ point programs that can help you earn $50 or more every month

-Paying to do things gets expensive.
-Yes doing things yourself does take time, but it can be fun, rewarding and a great way to save a substantial amount of money.
+Paying to have things done gets expensive.
+Yes, doing things yourself does take time, but it can be fun, rewarding and a great way to save a substantial amount of money.

-Life can get really boring fast if all you do is stay home and read books from the library because that is the only free activity you can think of. (yep a bookworm just said that)
+Life can get boring fast if all you do is stay home and read books from the library because that is the only free activity you can think of (yep, a bookworm just said that).